This constitution is adopted by the founders of the Southampton Student Law Review, on this day of 2 nd February 2010

 another, interim member for the remainder of the academic year.

-Section 1 - The Editorial Board of the SSLR shall hold at least one meeting each term in order to discuss future issues and current events.
-The time and place of the meeting shall be fixed by the either an appointed or the principal officers.
+Section 1 - The Editorial Board of the SSLR may choose to hold at least one meeting each term in order to discuss future issues and current events.

 In the event of a resignation or removal of a LLB board member, they may not be replaced by a first year undergraduate, unless special circumstances apply.
 For instance, they are studying on the accelerated LLB course.

-Section 1 - The Editorial Board shall be responsible for judging all submissions to the SSLR
+Section 1 - The Editors-in-chief shall be responsible for judging all submissions to the SSLR, and the Editorial Board shall review such submissions, working with the authors toward publication.

-Section 3 - It should be aimed to publish 5 - 6 Articles, 3 - 4 notes and comments and at least 1 review in each issue.
+Section 3 - It may be aimed to publish 5 - 6 Articles, 3 - 4 notes and comments and at least 1 review in each issue.

 Section 2 - On the dissolution of the SSLR, due to circumstance or by a majority vote of the Editorial Board, any assets remaining after liabilities have been met shall be transferred to another Law School Society.